Sheriff (United States)

 Sheriff badges are typically star-shaped, as opposed to the shield-shaped badges of most city police.

-Sheriffs in the United States are the chief of law enforcement officers of a county.
-A sheriff is usually either elected by the populace or appointed by an elected body.
+In the United States, a sheriff is a county's chief officer for law enforcement and peace keeping.
+More than 95% of sheriffs nationwide are elected by the citizens of their respective counties.

-Sheriffs' offices are typically tasked with operating jails, security at courthouses and county buildings, protection of judges and juries, preventing breaches of the peace, and coordinating with city police departments.
-Sheriff's offices may also be responsible for security at public events and areas.
+A sheriff's office is typically tasked with operating jails, security at courthouses and county buildings, protection of judges and juries, preventing breaches of the peace, and coordinating with municipal police departments.
+A sheriff's office may also be responsible for security at public events and areas.

 A sheriff's subordinate officers are referred to as deputies and they enforce the law in accordance with the sheriff's direction and orders.